How to Dry Mint in the Air Fryer: Quick Dehydration Method!

 Why You Need This Recipe

 If you’re anything like me, I’ve always got a bunch of peppermint left over after the holiday baking sprees, and any time I have a cocktail party.
-Why waste perfectly good mint?
-Now you don’t have to, since it takes just a few minutes to dry it out.
+Maybe you’ve just had a bountiful harvest from your backyard herb garden!

-Should you not own an air fryer yet (gasp!) or want to try out both methods to see which one you like better, make sure to check out how to dry mint in the microwave as well.
+Should you not own an air fryer yet (gasp!) or want to try out both methods to see which one you like better, make sure to check out my guide how to dry mint in the microwave as well.
 It’s an equally quick and easy alternative!

 store bought fresh mint out of its container on a counter